foggeydoughtnut/Vehicle-Reservation-Slack/README.md

 ## Setup
 Install everything needed with poetry
+Copy the .env-example into a .env file and enter the needed data
 Run the app.py
 Then navigate to localhost:3000/login and login to the admin page with username: admin password: password
 Then from the admin (/admin) page you can add vehicles and create admin users